Health and safety

 21. Explosive atmospheres

-Schools are expected to develop local rules to control the risks to staff, students, visitors and others who may be affected by the work activities of the school from dangerous substances which may cause fire and/or explosion and to ensure compliance with the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR).
+Schools will develop local rules to control the risks to staff, students, visitors and others who may be affected by the work activities of the school from dangerous substances which may cause fire and/or explosion and to ensure compliance with the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR).

 The key requirements of the regulations are that:

 - Risks from dangerous substances are assessed and eliminated or reduced.